Transcaucasian Seim

-The Transcaucasian Seim (February 23, 1918 – May 26, 1918) was a representative and legislative body of state power in the Transcaucasus, convened by the Transcaucasian Commissariat in Tiflis on February 23, 1918.
-Consisted of members of the All–Russian Constituent Assembly, elected from Transcaucasia, and representatives of political parties of Transcaucasia.
-Chairman – Georgian Social Democrat (Menshevik) Nikolay Chkheidze.
+The Transcaucasian Seim was a representative and legislative body of state power in the Transcaucasus, convened by the Transcaucasian Commissariat in Tiflis on 23 February 1918.
+Its members consisted of Russian Constituent Assembly deputies elected in Transcaucasia, as well as representatives of the various political parties of Transcaucasia.
+Its chairman was Nikolay Chkheidze of the Social Democratic Party of Georgia.

-On March 26, the Seim accepted the resignation of the Transcaucasian Commissariat and formed the Provisional Transcaucasian Government, on April 22 proclaimed the creation of the Transcaucasian Democratic Federative Republic, which at the end of May split into independent republics – Armenia, Azerbaijan and Georgia.
+On 26 March 1918, the Seim accepted the resignation of the Transcaucasian Commissariat and formed the Provisional Transcaucasian Government, on 22 April proclaimed the creation of the Transcaucasian Democratic Federative Republic, which at the end of May split into independent republics – Armenia, Azerbaijan and Georgia.

 History

-After the overthrow of the Provisional Government as a result of the October Armed Uprising of 1917, on November 24, 1917, an "Independent Government of Transcaucasia" – the Transcaucasian Commissariat was created in Tiflis.
-The declaration of the Transcaucasian Commissariat indicated that it would act "only until the convocation of the All–Russian Constituent Assembly, and if it is impossible to convene it ... until the congress of members of the Constituent Assembly from Transcaucasia and the Caucasian Front".
+After the overthrow of the Provisional Government as a result of the October Armed Uprising of 1917, on 24 November 1917, an "Independent Government of Transcaucasia" – the Transcaucasian Commissariat was created in Tiflis.
+The declaration of the Transcaucasian Commissariat indicated that it would act "only until the convocation of the Russian Constituent Assembly, and if it is impossible to convene it ... until the congress of members of the Constituent Assembly from Transcaucasia and the Caucasian Front".

-On January 18, 1918, the Constituent Assembly began its work in Petrograd, the majority of which were representatives of the Mensheviks and Socialist Revolutionaries.
+On 18 January 1918, the Constituent Assembly began its work in Petrograd, the majority of which were representatives of the Mensheviks and Socialist Revolutionaries.
 Most of the deputies refused to recognize Soviet power and the decrees of the Second All–Russian Congress of Soviets.
 In response, the Bolsheviks dispersed the Constituent Assembly.
 The Transcaucasian Commissariat, which supported the Constituent Assembly, took an openly hostile position towards the Bolsheviks and also did not recognize Soviet power.
 After a series of consultations with the national councils, the Transcaucasian Commissariat decided to convene the Transcaucasian Seim as the legislative body of the Transcaucasia.
 The Transcaucasian Seim included deputies elected to the Constituent Assembly from Transcaucasia.
 The convocation of the Seim was the first step towards the separation of Transcaucasia from Soviet Russia.

 Composition

-The Seim consisted of 125 delegates: the Georgian Mensheviks numbered 32 deputies, representatives of Musavat with a non–partisan Muslim group that joined it – 30 deputies, the Armenian Dashnaktsutyun Party – 27 people, the Muslim socialist bloc – 7 seats, Ittihad ("Islam in Russia") – 3, Gummet – 4, and there were also Socialist Revolutionaries, national democrats and representatives of the Armenian Party of People's Freedom.
+The Seim consisted of 125 delegates: the Georgian Mensheviks numbered 32 deputies, representatives of Musavat with a non–partisan Muslim group that joined it – 30 deputies, the Armenian Dashnaktsutyun Party – 27 people, the Muslim Socialist Bloc – 7 seats, Ittihad ("Islam in Russia") – 3, Muslim Social Democratic Party – 4, and there were also Socialist Revolutionaries, national democrats and representatives of the Armenian Party of People's Freedom.
 Nikolay Chkheidze, a representative of the Menshevik faction, became the Chairman of the convened Seimas, and the former Head of the Transcaucasian Commissariat, Yevgeny Gegechkori, was elected head of the government.

-On February 23, 1918, the first meeting of the Seim was held in Tiflis, but almost all representatives of the Musavat Party were absent, as they were carrying out preparatory work to annex the Elizavetpol Governorate to Turkey.
+On 23 February 1918, the first meeting of the Seim was held in Tiflis, but almost all representatives of Musavat were absent, as they were carrying out preparatory work to annex the Elizavetpol Governorate to Turkey.
 Journalist Solomon Kheifetz noted:

 In the government, however, there was no agreement between the parties.
 Disputes between the factions arose on a variety of issues, which, in turn, could not but affect the efficiency of the Seim.